 - Cover your sourdough starter with cloth or napkin or coffee filter, secure with rubber band or Ball canning ring.
 The starter needs to be open to the air to catch the yeast but safe from bugs and falling objects.

 - Store your starter in a warm place, away from any other ferments you have going.

-- One option is the oven with the light turned on.
+- One option is in the turned-off oven with just the light turned on.
 If you set the jar right by the bulb, it will feel warm to the touch in a few hours.
 I didn’t believe that would work, I really didn’t!
 Just try it overnight and feel your jar for warmth.
 (Test the temperature of your oven – some get a lot hotter than mine, apparently!)

 - About every 12 hours or so, add more flour and water in equal parts.
 I only used 1/4 cup at a time, because I didn’t want my starter to get too big.